Hands-On Tutorial: Code Notebooks¶

 By default, only the printed outputs of the notebook appear in the published insight.

-In the right sidebar of the dashboard’s Edit tab, select the Show code checkbox to display the code cells.
+2. In the Tile tab of the dashboard’s Edit tab, select the Show code checkbox to display the code cells.

 Note

 Publishing a static snapshot of a notebook to a dashboard also adds it to the list of saved insights.
-To learn more about sharing Jupyter notebooks as insights, see the product documentation.
+To learn more about sharing Jupyter notebooks as insights, see the reference documentation.

 Finally, once you’re done working in a Jupyter notebook for the time being, you can optimize its computational efficiency by killing the kernel.
 To do this: